 Visiting Hours and Access

-Upon arrival at Gillette Children’s Specialty Healthcare, visitors must check in at the fourth-floor Guest Services desk before entering a hospital unit.
+Upon arrival at Gillette Children’s, visitors must check in at the fourth-floor Guest Services desk before entering a hospital unit.
 At the desk, staff print a visitor pass, which includes a photo of the visitor.
 The visitor must wear the pass while at Gillette.

 Outside each hospital unit’s main doors is a phone, which visitors use to request entrance.
 Staff in the unit answer the phone and use a video camera to view the visitor pass before electronically unlocking the door, “buzzing” the visitors in.

 - Parents, spouses or caregivers aren't considered visitors and can be at the hospital 24 hours a day.

 - Visiting hours for friends and other family members are from 9:30 a.m. to 8:30 p.m.